 I am currently using this blog for on a series of exploratory visualizations based on the 1941 South American tour of American Ballet Caravan.
 The related posts begin with a bit about the datasets themselves here and here.
 The menu at the top left lists all of the posts in chronological order.
-A few of my favorites are this one, this one, this one, and this one.
+A few of my favorites are this one, this one, this one, this one, and this one.

 These maps are based on an archival document I have been fascinated by for a while: the dancer William Dollar’s pseudonymised 410-page account of American Ballet Caravan’s South American tour, entitled “Old Granny Spreads Goodwill.”
 They continue the work I did with the dancer birthplaces and citizenship, in that it they are meant to complicate the exchange of touring, by visualizing it in terms of a more global network instead of something point-a-to-point-b or even a loop.
 I see these maps as the first stage of an associative map that depicts the world as it was seen and imagined from the perspectives of dancers on tour (as recorded in this case by a single dancer).